Religion in Cyprus: Judaism

+Kyrenia Synagogue (Girne Sinagogu) has been in operation since 2008 and affiliated with Chabad movement.
+The synagogue functions as a Chabad house and the rabbi is the Chaim Hillel Azimov.
+In 2023 Azimov left Northern Cyprus due to fear of possible antisemitic attacks after the Hamas-Israel war.

-Atheism
+Atheism and irreligion

 According to a 2011 estimate, in the Greek-Cypriot government-controlled area, 0.6% of the people consider themselves irreligious or atheist.
 In 2018, the Cyprus Humanist Association accused Cyprus' Ministry of Education of discrimination against atheists by promoting anti-atheist educational material through its official website.
 During the 37th session of the United Nations Human Rights Council, the International Humanist Union listed Cyprus in their list of states accused of promoting hatred against atheists and humanists.

+It's neither known how many percent of the population are atheists in the Turkish-Cypriot government-controlled area nor how they are treated in the northern part of the island.

+Freedom of religion

+In 2023, the country was scored 4 out of 4 for religious freedom by Freedom House, a U.S. government–affiliated body.